sthbrx/sthbrx.github.io/content/blog/2023-11-28-context-switching-sprs-on-powerpc.markdown

 ```

 Along with some scheduling metadata, we see it takes a previous task and a next
 task.
-As we discussed above, the `struct task_struct` type describes an
+As we discussed above, the `struct task_struct` type describes a unit of
-execution context that defines (among other things) how to set up the state of
+execution that defines (among other things) how to set up the state of
 the CPU.

 This function starts off with some generic preparation and memory context